Winster

 Winster is a village in the English Derbyshire Dales about 5 mi from Matlock and 6 mi from Bakewell at an altitude of approximately 820 ft.
 It was formerly a centre for the lead mining industry.
 The village lies within the Peak District National Park and The Peak District Boundary Walk runs through the village.

 History

 Winster has many listed buildings, including Winster Market House which was acquired by the National Trust in 1906.
 The 2021 census shows a population of 551, down from 633 in 2001 and 600 in 2011.
 The village has a primary school, two churches, two pubs, a village hall (The Burton Institute) and a village shop (owned by the community) which includes a post office.
-Winster was mentioned in the Domesday Book in 1086 when it was owned by Henry de Ferrers.
+Winster was mentioned in Domesday Book in 1086 when it was owned by Henry de Ferrers.

 A workhouse at Bank Top was opened in 1744.
 It had a rule that forbade any relief outside of the workhouse.
 By the 1770s it could house 40 inmates.